-- (i) How much excess amount, if any, has been remitted by Mr. Ashok to his family in USA? - (i) Whether the company in USA in which Mr. Ashok was deputed, can be treated as MNC under FCRA, 2010?(MTP 6 Marks, March'22)
+- (i) How much excess amount, if any, has been remitted by Mr. Ashok to his family in USA? - (ii) Whether the company in USA in which Mr. Ashok was deputed, can be treated as MNC under FCRA, 2010?

 For a person who is resident but not permanently resident in India andmay make remittance up to his net salary (after deduction of taxes, contribution to provident fund and other deductions).